 More and more, cold weather scenes are being shot in mild climates, or in enclosed studios for budgetary, temporal and comfort reasons.
 Since the climate on these shoots is not cold, we lose the little natural nuances of reality.
 Therefore, it becomes incumbent on the special effects department to add these little nuances to add to the sceneís overall believability.

 One major nuance to contend with in such a shoot is the visibility of breath vapor when an actor or animal exhales in the cold climate.
-To that end, it has become the job of the soda caffeine-addled animator to add digitally created breath vapor to these actors or animals to further the illusion need for the scene.
-This tutorial will take you through a setup and animation to simulate breath vapor in a cold climate.
+To that end, it has become the job of the soda caffeine-addled animator to add digitally created breath vapor to these actors or animals to further the illusion need for the scene. [an error occurred while processing this directive] This tutorial will take you through a setup and animation to simulate breath vapor in a cold climate.
 Using a downloaded preview clip from Eyewire.com, I have a scene with two women walking as they talk to each other, down a city street during a cold day.
 My task is to add breath vapor to each of them through the 90 frame shot.
 I will assume for this tutorial that you already know how to get around Maya, so Iíll cut to the chase.

 Once I have the images loaded into my image plane as an animated sequence, I have to track the camera to the background.
 Itís an annoying task, but most definitely necessary to get a good shot going.
 Figure 1.

 Once I have a quick shot of whiskey with a tequila chaser, Iím ready to begin.
 I start first by creating a directional particle emitter.
 I use a directional so I can funnel the particles in any particular direction.
 Omni emitters donít work so well here.

 Judging from the way the women are facing, I set up my emitterís direction axis to spew particles away from their faces.
 In this case it would be primarily in the positive Z with a little negative X to boot: Direction X = Ė0.3; Direction Y = 0; Direction Z = 1.